yannik2002/OOS_Practicals/README.md

-This repository contains the practical coding assignments for the module Object-Oriented Software Development
+This repository contains the practical coding assignments for the module Object-Oriented Software Development.